What Are Multi-Agent Systems? Architecture, Failure Modes and When to Use One

 - Hybrid: digital twin systems combining real-world data with virtual agents

-3. Communication & Interaction Mechanisms
+3. Communication and Interaction Mechanisms

 Agents need structured protocols to collaborate.
 Common interaction patterns include: